North Carolina vs. Miami NCAA Football Odds, Plays and Insights | October 16, 2021

 Miami Stats and Trends

-- When Miami records more than 26.7 points, it is 1-1 against the spread and 1-1 overall.
+- The Hurricanes have been underdogs by 7.5 points or more one time this season and have not covered the spread once.

-- When Miami totals more than 372 yards, the team is 1-2 against the spread and 2-1 overall.
+- Miami is 1-1 against the spread and 1-1 overall when the team notches more than 26.7 points.

-- This year the Hurricanes have turned the ball over seven times, while the Tar Heels have forced 7 turnovers.
+- When Miami amasses more than 372 yards, the team is 1-2 against the spread and 2-1 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.